Tuesday, April 23, 2024

 We went downstairs and sat in a pew.
 We admired the elegant pulpit that was perfectly preserved since 1765.
 A docent informed us that it’s the prettiest in the nation, made with pink, green, cream, and ruby-grapefruit-colored marble... all embellished with gold filigree.

-Afterwards, we decided to burn more calories by climbing the bell-tower.
-Embellished with Rococo style from 1751, it is 79 meters tall.
-Oddly, the tower always belonged to the municipality—not the church.
-Therefore, a separate fee exists.
 Visitors exit the church, walk along the cobblestone street, and enter the tower.
 The tower opens for explorers at 10:00 every day, with extended hours during summer.
 The cost is 190 crowns, but it is discounted to 170 crowns ($7) if you have a monthly transit card via the PID app.
+We did.
 Furthermore, there is a 50% discount for Early Bird visitors within the first hour.
-That’s a great value.
+That’s another great value.

 It was initially used by the Town Crier to make public announcements, and watchmen occupied it as a watchtower to sound alarms against intruders or disasters.
 When Soviets occupied the nation in the 1950s-1980s, their Secret Police used it to spy on citizens and nearby embassies.
-(At the top, their “hidden room” is displayed for visitors).
+At the top, their “hidden room” is displayed for visitors.
 Enduring the arduous ascent, we climbed the tower’s 299 steps to savor breathtaking views!
 (Pun intended).
-Some of the steps are curvaceous stone ones in spiral stairwells, and others are rickety wooden ones made of medieval timber.
+Some of the steps are curvaceous stone ones in spiral stairwells, and others are rickety wooden ones made of timber.
 Every time that we thought we reached the top, we turned a corner or passed through a doorway and saw more steps!
 It was truly an adventure.

 Near the top, exhibits show how medieval watchmen and bell-ringers lived in the tower.